Local Artist Residency:

 18th Street Campus

 Yrneh Gabon is a Jamaican-born interdisciplinary artist and human rights activist whose work deals with sustainable environmental issues in a socio-political and historical context.
-In his artistic process, he seeks to listen to what he does not hear to create and look beyond what is before him.
-Through this process, he places himself at the center of all his projects — allowing the research findings to inform his artwork and its aesthetics.
-Coming from a culture where community matters, he believes that an artistic practice that is engaging is not only rewarding but also empowering.
 Seeing himself as a conduit, Gabon uses his art to agitate the viewer and unmask reality through object making, research, and performance based art.

-Gabon has exhibited internationally and nationally including a solo exhibition at the California African American Museum (2014-2015), which earned him an invitation to testify at the United Nations in New York where a bill for Albinism Day (June 11) was passed to protect albinos.
+Gabon has exhibited internationally including Senegal, Jamaica, and Mexico; and nationally including New York, Miami, Ohio, Detroit, and New Orleans.
+A solo exhibition at the California African American Museum in Los Angeles (2014–2015) earned him an invitation to testify at the United Nations in New York where a bill for Albinism Day (June 13) was passed to protect people with albinism.
 Gabon has been awarded many residencies around the world, including the Fundación Sebastián Residency in Mexico City (2017).